-Avril Lavigne says teenage stardom was really awkward
+Avril Lavigne Says Teenage Stardom Was Really Awkward

-Los Angeles, Feb 27 (IANS) Pop star Avril Lavigne shot to fame during her teens, after releasing her debut album, "Let Go", in 2002, and the singer admits she wasn't comfortable with the attention that came her way.
+Los Angeles: Pop star Avril Lavigne shot to fame during her teens, after releasing her debut album, "Let Go", in 2002, and the singer admits she wasn't comfortable with the attention that came her way.

 "I was so young and so shy.
 Being on camera for the first time and talking was really awkward for a teenager.
 I envied bands - because all five of the guys get to do interviews together and travel together and go on stage together.
 But it's always just been me by myself for my whole career," she said.